USF-Psych-DataSci/DataSci-home/content/stat545_site_content/index.md

 ## Conversation, and Getting Help

 Are you stuck?
-First, try to get unstuck by yourself by following the advice of [stat545.com: help-general](http://stat545.com/help-general.html).
+First, try to get unstuck by yourself by following [this general help advice](help-general.html).

 While you are getting started, we recommend you seek help within the STAT545 community first, before, e.g. posting to external forums.
 We are more cuddly.